mgeisler/textwrap/README.md

 ## Examples

-The library comes with a small example program that shows how a fixed example string is wrapped at different widths:
+The library comes with a small example program that shows how a fixed example string is wrapped at different widths.
+The string is

+> Memory safety without garbage collection.
+Concurrency without data
+> races.
+Zero-cost abstractions.

+When run, the string is wrapped at all widths between 15 and 60
+columns:

 ```shell
 $ cargo run --example layout
 .--- Width: 15 ---.